official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 “The first was to put the Middle East peace process in a different place … That strikes me as a fundamental point that he repeated again and again subsequent

-222 Letter Meyer to Manning, 15 May 2002, ‘Your Visit to Washington’.
+[^222]: Letter Meyer to Manning, 15 May 2002, ‘Your Visit to Washington’.
-223 Public hearing, 18 January 2010, page 24.
+[^223]: Public hearing, 18 January 2010, page 24.
-224 Public hearing, 18 January 2010, pages 24-25.
+[^224]: Public hearing, 18 January 2010, pages 24-25.

 493

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawfordto that meeting.
-He talked about what would happen on the day after … so … he … listed all the right questions …” 225
+to that meeting.
+He talked about what would happen on the day after … so … he … listed all the right questions …” [^225]

 585. The issue of conditions for military action and how those were interpreted by Mr Blair and others is addressed in Section 3.3.

-586. Mr Hoon told the Inquiry, that Afghanistan was the main pre-occupation at that time.226 In his view, “The sense that this was all about Iraq, in my recollection, was wrong.”
+586. Mr Hoon told the Inquiry, that Afghanistan was the main pre-occupation at that time.[^226] In his view, “The sense that this was all about Iraq, in my recollection, was wrong.”

-587. Mr Blair told the Inquiry that there had been “a general discussion of the possibility of going down the military route but obviously, we were arguing for that to be if the UN route failed”.227
+587. Mr Blair told the Inquiry that there had been “a general discussion of the possibility of going down the military route but obviously, we were arguing for that to be if the UN route failed”.[^227]

 588. President Bush wrote that he and Mr Blair had: